CanonicalLtd/maas-docs/en/troubleshoot-faq.md

 ## Backdoor image login

-By design, ephemeral images are not built to be edited or tampered with.
+Ephemeral images are used by MAAS to boot nodes during commissioning, as well as during deployment.
+By design, these images are not built to be edited or tampered with.

-However, if you find yourself with no other way to access node, a Linux-based ephemeral image can be modified to enable a *backdoor* that adds or resets a user's password, much like you can with any standard version of Linux.
+However, if you find yourself with no other way to access node, especially when a node fails during commissioning, Linux-based ephemeral image can be modified to enable a *backdoor* that adds or resets a user's password.

-As images are constantly updated and refreshed, the backdoor will only be temporary, but it should help you login to see what may be going wrong with your node.
+As images are constantly updated and refreshed, the backdoor will only ever be temporary, but it should help you login to see what may be going wrong with your node.